yonkahlon/Zenject/README.md

 Below are a bunch of randomly assorted examples of bindings that you might include in one of your installers.

-For more examples, you may also be interested in reading some of the Unit tests (see `Zenject/OptionalExtras/UnitTests` directory)
+For more examples, you may also be interested in reading some of the Unit tests (see `Zenject/OptionalExtras/UnitTests` and `Zenject/OptionalExtras/IntegrationTests` directories)

 ```csharp